SledgeThatJackal/CIT/README.md

 # CIT
 v0.0.3
-- Link multiple containers when creating items
+- Ability to link multiple containers when creating items
 - Delete links between items and containers
 - Edit items and there associated links